 Policy 5.3: SEMPO will continuously evaluate public involvement techniques.
-Revisions to this Public Participation Plan will only be made when deemed necessary to improve the effectiveness of public involvement.
+Amendments to the Public Participation Plan will only be made when deemed necessary to improve the effectiveness of public involvement.

-PARTICIPATION TECHNIQUES
+PUBLIC PARTICIPATION TECHNIQUES

 Public participation is an ongoing activity of SEMPO.
-It is also an integral part of one-time activities such as corridor studies and regularly repeated activities such as the Transportation Improvement Program and Metropolitan Transportation Plan.
+It is also an integral part of one-time activities such as corridor studies and regularly repeated activities such as the Unified Planning Work Program (UPWP), the Metropolitan Transportation Plan (MTP) and the Transportation Improvement Program (TIP).
 This section contains descriptions of public participation tools that may be used by SEMPO.